Pescado a la Veracruzana 1952 (Veracruz-style Fish)

 - 50 gramos de alcaparras

-- 8 chiles jalapeños en vinagre.
+- 8 chiles jalapeños en vinagre

 - Orégano, perejil

-- Sal y pimiento
+- Sal y pimienta

 Manera de Hacerse: